mniew/TFIDF_Search/README.md

 # TFIDF_Search
-The purpose of this project was to create a a simple search engine in Java.
+The purpose of this project was to create a simple search engine in Java.
 The search engine was implemented as an inverted index that runs in memory and can return a result list that is sorted by TF-IDF .

 # HOW TO USE